apache/ozone-site/CONTRIBUTING.md

 #### Relevant Files

-##### package.json
+- **package.json**

-This file contains all the top level dependencies required to build the website.
-Rules for version pinning are defined here as well.
+This file contains version guidelines for all the top level dependencies required to build the website.
 This file may be updated manually to adjust which versions are installed, or automatically when commands like `pnpm update` are run.

-##### pnpm-lock.yaml
+- **pnpm-lock.yaml**

-This file contains version information of all dependencies required to build the website.
-All versions declared here are exact.
+This file contains exact version information of all dependencies required to build the website.
 These are the versions of packages that will be used when `pnpm install` is run.
-This file should not be updated manually, and may be updated by commands like `pnpm update`.
+This file should not be updated manually, and may be updated automatically by commands like `pnpm update`.

 #### Version Pinning

 *package.json* allows [version specifiers](https://docs.npmjs.com/about-semantic-versioning#using-semantic-versioning-to-specify-update-types-your-package-can-accept) to put limits on which versions are installed.
 The following specifiers are currently used for the website:
 - `~` means to allow all patch updates (last semantic versioning digit)
 - `^` means to allow all minor version updates (second semantic versioning digit)
-- No specifier means only the exact version declared in *package.json* is allowed.
+- A version with no specifier means only the exact version declared in *package.json* is allowed.

 Currently all `@docusaurus/*` packages are pinned to an exact version for website stability.